afquinterog/rest-api-creator/readme.md

-# Project Title
+# Simple resource manager

-Simple resource manager
+Create simple api endpoints for any kind of resource actually support up to 1 level nesting.

 ## Getting Started